ITRS-Group/cordial/tools/geneos/docs/geneos_reset.md

 # `geneos reset`

-The `reset` command resets the matching instance directories to a near-default state.
+The `reset` command removes files and directories in the matching instance working directory to a near-default state.
 The instances are stopped, the directories cleaned and the instance restarted.
 Because the command can have side-effects, to match all instances you must provide the `all` keyword as `geneos reset` will not match any instances by default.

+For instances that are "protected" you must use the `--force`/`-F` option to reset the instance even if it is running.

-The files and directrories that are removed are based on the component type and the global settings using the `clean` and `purge` pattern lists.
+The files and directories that are removed are based on the component type and the global settings using the `clean` and `purge` pattern lists.

 ## Usage

 ```text